How to categorise a business cost

-If you travel on business and stay away from home overnight, in a hotel, bed and breakfast, guest house, or rented room, “Accommodation and Meals” is where you might put that cost.
+If you travel on business and stay away from home overnight in a hotel, bed and breakfast, guest house or rented room, you might allocate the costs to the ‘Accommodation and Meals’ category.

-This category is for accountants’ fees for work relating to your business, such as preparing accounts.
-Be aware that the cost of your accountant preparing your personal tax return isn’t allowable for tax relief, even if all you’re reporting on your return is your business’s accounts.
-If part of your accountancy bill isn’t allowable, you’ll need to set up a new category to put the disallowable part in, tag the category as not allowable for tax, and split the cost between the allowable and disallowable categories.
+The ‘Accountancy Fees’ category is for accountants’ fees for work relating to your business, such as preparing accounts.
+Please note that the cost of your accountant preparing your personal tax return isn’t allowable for tax relief, even if all you’re reporting on your return is your business’s accounts.
+If part of your accountancy bill isn’t allowable for tax, you’ll need to set up a new category to put the disallowable amount in, tag the category as not allowable for tax, and split the cost between the allowable and disallowable categories.

 Advertising and Promotion

 The ‘Advertising and Promotion’ category can be used for costs associated with making people aware of your business, such as offline and online adverts, networking club memberships and directory listings.
 You may also wish to allocate other marketing costs to this category, such as email or social media management software.

 The ‘Business Entertaining’ category would be used for the cost of entertaining anyone who isn’t a current employee of your business.
 An example of business entertaining would be taking a customer or supplier out for a meal, buying a cup of coffee for a potential new subcontractor, or taking a group of your customers to a sporting event.

 Please note that you can’t use this cost to reduce your tax bill, nor can you usually reclaim VAT on business entertaining.
 If you select this category, FreeAgent will handle both of these correctly.